How to Find the Best Vanguard ETFs

 Minimize fees to maximize profits: Part of the challenge with active funds is that even if you do get a small amount of outperformance, the related expenses erode those profits.
 This includes all manner of costs including tax inefficiency and higher brokerage fees.

-However, investors should consider the "opportunity cost" that higher fees are creating.
-Namely, every penny you pay in fees isn't just reducing current profits but it is also erasing cash that could potentially be invested – and thus grow over time to an even bigger amount.
+However, investors should consider the "opportunity cost" that higher fees create.
+Namely, every penny you pay in fees doesn't just reduce current profits; it also erases cash that could potentially be invested — and thus grow over time to an even bigger amount.
 The best Vanguard ETFs put more of your cash to work for you instead of your overpriced asset manager.

-Don't forget DRIP: The acronym DRIP stands for "dividend reinvestment program."
-It involves taking the regular profit-sharing you get from your investments and reinvesting that cash, rather than letting it sit idle in your account.
+Don't forget DRIP: Short for "dividend reinvestment program," DRIP involves taking the regular profit-sharing you get from your investments and reinvesting that cash rather than letting it sit idle in your account.

 The best Vanguard ETFs offer a no-fee, no-commission reinvestment program that allows you to reinvest your distributions and supercharge your returns over time.